Download as PDF

 Question 3: How can we develop better outcomes measures that accurately reflect quality, safety, and value without burdening innovation?

 NAACOS Response: We agree with MedPAC that CMS should move toward publicly reporting on a small set of population-based outcome measures concerning preventable hospital admissions and emergency department visits and condition-specific mortality for ACOs.
 Valid and reliable outcome measures are direct indicators of healthcare quality that should be emphasized, especially in population-based payment models which have the large beneficiary populations necessary to properly evaluate outcomes.
 However, it is essential that existing methodological issues, such as those related to risk adjustment and attribution, be addressed prior to CMS assigning more weight to outcome measures.
 Finally, CMS must look to reduce reporting burdens to the greatest extent possible.
 Allowing ACOs to focus on a smaller set of outcome measures with minimal reporting burdens allows for further time, effort and resources to be focused on patient care.
-For further information on NAACOS’ views on quality measurement, see our website
+For further information on NAACOS’ views on quality measurement, see our website.

 Question 5: How have population health, capitation, and direct provider contracting improved patients’ health?